Where Earthquakes Come From

 I slept through it.
 It may have woken me up, or else I was awoken by many texts of friends asking did I feel it, and then talking about the biggest earthquake they had survived.
 I felt so left out.
 I wanted to feel the earthquake.
 It was like I hadn’t been invited to a cool event, just because I was sleeping in on a holiday.
 I couldn’t write a funny earthquake tweet, I couldn’t do anything.

 At the fourth of July party, my friend Rick commented that he didn’t even know what to do during an earthquake, but he was pretty sure it wasn’t cuss and look for his pants.
 Everyone laughed.
 I felt so alone.

 I got out of that party and went home.
 I couldn’t sleep, worried about not being in the cool earthquake club.
 At 3AM, my bed shook and I realized I was experiencing an aftershock.
 I was so happy, I stayed up until 5AM worried that I was going to die.

 The next night, I was eating dinner when the earthquake started.
-I walked outside and thought, I hope a tree hasn’t fallen on my car, walking 25 feet on tarmac that was shifting in the most unpleasant way.
+I walked outside to check on my car, walking 25 feet on tarmac that was shifting in the most unpleasant way.
 It was all the bad things about being on a boat, no drinks or swimsuits but nausea and choppy water, except the water is the ground and I didn’t like it.
 I asked the dog why he didn’t warn me.
 He indicated that he still wasn’t entirely sure what was happening.
 He may have missed that day of dog school.
 It lasted maybe 90 seconds but it felt like a whole episode of BBC’s Sherlock.
 My car was ok.
 Rick tweeted that he had been caught by the earthquake without pants on.
-I now think that Rick taking off his pants might be where earthquakes come from, so please, Rick, if you’re reading- for the love of God- keep your pants on for the next little bit, OK?
+I think that Rick taking off his pants might be where earthquakes come from, so please, Rick, if you’re reading- keep your pants on for the next little bit, OK?